Definition, Purpose, Coverage and Completeness of telbib

 telbib only includes refereed papers that use partly or exclusively data from ESO facilities.
 Statistics derived from the ESO Telescope Bibliography include only papers based on data from telescopes and instruments for which observing time was recommended by the ESO OPC (Observing Programmes Committee).
 Instrumentation and other engineering papers that do not actually use data are excluded, as well as papers that use images as overlays without further analysis.

 Likewise, we take the meaning of "refereed" publications very seriously and exclude for instance conference proceedings even if they were published in otherwise refereed journals (e.g., a special journal issue presenting only proceedings of a symposium).

 In case we cannot determine the exact program or, even more importantly, whether or not data were used at all, we contact the authors and ask for clarification.
 Typically, authors are very helpful and respond fast and precisely.
 However, sometimes we do not receive an answer.
-In such cases, we usually contact for instance an ESO scientist who was involved in the development and construction of the instrument as instrument scientists are often also familiar with many observations that were carried out at the facility.
+In such cases, we usually contact for instance an ESO scientist who was involved in the development and construction of the instrument because instrument scientists are often familiar with observations that were carried out at their facility.
 If it still cannot be decided whether or not ESO data were used, we exclude the paper from telbib.

 The ultimate decision regarding telbib policies and inclusion or exclusion of papers rests with the ESO Director for Science in cooperation with the librarians.

 The program IDs assigned to telbib records provide links to the corresponding data in the ESO Science Archive.
 In this way, readers of scientific papers who are interested in the data used in the publication can easily find the observing programs.
 All program IDs in telbib will have links to the raw data in the archive.
 If data products exist, the link will be displayed too, regardless of whether or not raw data or data products were used in the paper.
 The data can be requested after the proprietary period (typically one year, unless a different policy applies).